Chart Color Schemes

 Mount Sheridan's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-The rate of private health cover is approximately 53%, covering about 4860 people, which is slightly higher than the Rest of Qld at 50.1%.
-The most prevalent medical conditions are mental health issues (7.2%) and arthritis (6.1%).
-About 73.8% of residents declare themselves completely clear of medical ailments, compared to 71.7% across Rest of Qld.
-Mount Sheridan has 13.6% of residents aged 65 and over (1236 people), which is lower than the 15.7% in Rest of Qld.
-Health outcomes among seniors are above average, broadly aligning with the general population's health profile.
+The most prevalent medical conditions are mental health issues and arthritis, affecting 7.2 and 6.1% of residents respectively.
+A significant majority, 73.8%, report being completely free from medical ailments compared to 71.7% in Rest of Qld.
+Mount Sheridan has a lower proportion of seniors aged 65 and over at 13.6% (1,229 people) compared to the 15.7% in Rest of Qld.
+Health outcomes among seniors are above average, aligning with the general population's health profile.

 Frequently Asked Questions - Health